document optimistic confirmation and slashing roadmap (#10164)

 complexity is significantly reduced on Solana because our votes

 have provable VDF-based timeouts.
-It’s not clear if switching proofs
+Its not clear if switching proofs

 can be easily constructed in networks with weak assumptions about